 M.D./Ph.D.
 Program Overview

 The Physician-Scientist is a leader who forms the link between basic biomedical science and clinical practice.
 In our efforts to both nurture and mold our students to achieve this goal, we focus on providing a flourishing environment through our expertise in training, mentoring and advising, and fostering community.
 A more detailed curriculum sequence can be found at the bottom of this page.
+Please monitor this page as the medical school curriculum is changing, with the new curriculum change taking effect for the 2015 academic year.

 1. Medical School Years 1 & 2 (BUSM I & II): The integrated problems course has special MD, PhD sections.
 Students critique the same cases as the MD students, but MD/PhD students are able to enhance this experience by learning the format for designing experiments and writing grants.
 Students learn to take a clinical case, present the essential clinical material (chief complaint, history and physical, basic lab values, tests, etc.), present it cogently, then develop a translational research question from the clinical question.
 This enables one to learn the basic elements of a research plan, including the rationale, hypotheses, aims, the dependent and independent variables, positive and negative controls, and power analyses.
 Year 2 is similar to Year 1, except that students now go from a concept to the clinical trial phase.
 The goal is to train our Physician-Scientists to design experiments and write grant applications.